 Artist Biography

-Gabi Madrid is an interdisciplinary artist whose work reflects upon the human experience, focusing on themes of self-development, identity formation, and the unconscious.
+Gabi Madrid (Muscogee Creek Nation of Oklahoma, based in Atlanta, GA) is an interdisciplinary artist whose work reflects upon the human experience, focusing on themes of self-development, identity formation, and the unconscious.
 Moving between installation and sculpture, Madrid invites the viewers to delve into the connections that bind us as individuals and as a society.

 Madrid received their BFA from the Savannah College of Art and Design in 2019 and are an MFA candidate at Georgia State University.
 They started in a blacksmith shop, where they learned to manipulate metal, followed by cabinetry, leading them to build sets for film.
 After leaving film, Madrid began working on their own projects and a teaching career.
-An internationally recognized artist, Madrid has been awarded a grant by the Craft Emergency Relief Fund and been an Artist-In-Residence at The Creatives Project and Paint Love’s artist cohort.
+An internationally recognized artist, Madrid has been awarded the Get Ready grant by the Craft Emergency Relief Fund and the mini grant Money-to-Burn grant by Society of Inclusive Blacksmiths.
+They were selected for The Creatives Project Artist-In-Residence program in 2023-2025 and Paint Love’s artist cohort 2023-2024.
 They continue to aid communities by serving on the board for the Atlanta Green Artist Alliance.

 Artist Statement